Ilusion9/player-activity-sm/README.md

 # Time played
-This plugin will display statistics of clients time through sm_time command.
+This plugin will display of players activity on the server.

 # Database configuration
 ```
-"timestats"
+"playeractivity"
 {
     "driver"            "mysql"
     "host"                ""